kbieman21/rest-countries-api-react/README-Reflection.md

     Clean and reusable component structure

+    Users can access the live version of this project at: https://mod11-rest-countries-api.netlify.app/

 # Reflection

 First I did some research on the API, and I took notes what dependencies I need and what software I will be using.
 Then, I started developing this project by laying all my folder structure and comeup with my pages name, components and context.
 The most challenging part of this project was memorizing syntaxes.
 I have refered to my notes and some online sources to get my syntax going.
 I have tried my best to modularize this project.
 I kept my api, type, component, context, pages all separated.
 I have implemented the localStorge storing the theme which was greate experience.